Family-Friendly Guide to Naples, Florida

 Additional perks of staying in the Club Level Suites included access to a private rooftop deck with whirlpool, complimentary transportation via Tesla or a luxury SUV and a 21-hour concierge.
 Furthermore, club level guests are treated to a continental breakfast, afternoon snacks, and evening appetizers.
 (We definitely took advantage of this.
 It was a great perk!)

 Where to Play — Fun Family Things to do in Naples

 One of the best things about the inn is its central location, surrounded by a variety of boutiques, murals and art installations.
 We had so much fun exploring the different shops and posing in front of the colorful walls.

-The inn is also just a three-minute drive from Tin City.
+In addition, the inn is just a three-minute drive from Tin City.
 Among the best things to do with kids in Naples, this is one of my top picks.
 Why?
 Because it’s filled with more than 30 independent boutiques, ice cream shops, waterside dining destinations and endless photo ops!

 To get to know the region even better, I highly recommend booking a sightseeing tour with Pure Florida.
-Their Naples tours depart from Tin City, making the boat easy to catch.
-Each narrated tour is roughly 1.5 hours, perfect if you have kids in tow!
+In fact, their Naples tours depart from Tin City, making the boat easy to catch.
+In addition, each narrated tour is roughly 1.5 hours, perfect if you have kids in tow!

-And, no list of things to do with kids in Naples would be complete without mentioning the beach!
+But no list of things to do with kids in Naples would be complete without mentioning the beach!
 The Inn on Fifth is just .6 of a mile from Naples Beach, where you’ll find seven miles of white sand and glistening waves.
-So, definitely grab a towel and head to the beach for an afternoon!
+So definitely grab a towel and head to the beach for an afternoon!